nlfiedler/inugami/README.md

 # inugami

 An Erlang/OTP library for generating universally unique identifiers (UUID), as defined in [RFC 4122](https://tools.ietf.org/html/rfc4122).
 That includes versions 1, 3, 4, and 5 of the specification.
+Named after the [dog god](https://en.wikipedia.org/wiki/Inugami) of Japanese folklore, for no particular reason.

 ## Requirements